CrissCCL/DIY_UAV_Motor_System_Identification/README.md

 $$

 ## 📂 Contents
-- `/HardwareV2` → New Version schematic, Gerbers and BOM+POS for PCBA.
+- `/Scripts` → New Version schematic, Gerbers and BOM+POS for PCBA.
-- `/Hardware` → schematic, PCB, Gerbers.
-- `/control_temp_LC` → C code for Arduino.
+- `/exp_motor` → C code for Arduino/Teensy.

 ## 🔎 Key Figures